cta-observatory/lstmcpipe/README.rst

 #.
 Add the date and a descriptive production ID name to you directory and config
 #. the requested config must contain:

-* a lstchain config file
+* a lstchain config file (please provide an exhaustive config that will help others and provide a more explicit provenance information)
 * a lstmcpipe config file
 * a readme with a short description of why you require this analysis to be run